-Our research focuses on instructional practices and student perception of instructional practices in introductory courses at universities.
-Guided by national best practices – specifically, the AAAS recommendations contained in the “Vision and Change in Undergraduate Biology Education” – we use our research findings to inform and improve delivery of our courses at UT, as well as those across the nation.
+Part of the research we conduct focuses on instructional practices and student perception of instructional practices in introductory biology courses at UT.
+We use our research findings to inform practices here at UT, hopefully those across the nation as well.
 Recent lab projects include:

 - Examining student perceptions of anxiety and its impacts on student persistence in the major (see recent publication in CBE LSE)

 - Assessing student perceptions of instructor supportiveness (in review)